 Recommendation: Select your own rest interval for muscle growth.
 Use short rest intervals for cardiovascular conditioning.

-Volume and Frequency
+Volume and frequency

 These refer to the number of sets and the frequency of training sessions, and this area shows probably the greatest disparity between what most people, including veteran lifters, believe, and what the science says.

-There’s little evidence that performing more than 1 set of each exercise increases muscle growth, if that 1 set is done to failure.
+There’s little evidence that performing more than 1 set of each exercise increases muscle growth if that 1 set is done to failure.

 There’s little evidence to support any recommendation as to frequency.
 Some studies have reported no difference with a training frequency of once vs twice a week, other studies showing no difference between twice or three times a week.
-My own experience tells me that you can trainso long as you feel fully rested and recovered.
+My own experience tells me that you can train as long as you feel fully rested and recovered.

 Recommendation: Single set training appears to be as effective as multiple sets for muscle growth.
-There’s little scientific evidence for a recommendation as to frequency of training.
+There’s little scientific evidence for a recommendation as to the frequency of training.

-Endurance Training and Lifting
+Endurance training and lifting

 Some people worry that doing endurance training might hinder their lifting gains.
 There’s no evidence that it does, so do endurance training also if that’s what you want to do.
 However, additional training may hinder recovery time.